Educational Resources

 Oxford students have access to the following resources and services:

-• Students have full access to the extensive print and electronic resources of all the Emory University Libraries, including 4 million print and electronic volumes, 100,000+ electronic journals, and internationally renowned special collections.
+• Students have full access to the extensive print and electronic resources of all the Emory University Libraries, including over 8 million print and electronic volumes, 537,000 electronic journals, and internationally renowned archives and special collections.

-• Items requested from any of the Atlanta campus Emory libraries are delivered directly to the Oxford
+• Items requested from any of the Emory libraries in Atlanta are delivered directly to the Oxford campus.

-• Student Technology Support provided by Oxford College Information
+• A designated tech help desk in the library is operated by Student Technology Support, provided by Oxford College Information Technology.

 More information about the Oxford library can be found on the website oxford.library.emory.edu.